hikeventures/hikeventures.github.io/_posts/2013-07-19-waterproof-maps.markdown

 ## Recommendation
 I can highly recommend the waterproof Calazo maps.
 We have tested a Calazo map on <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">our trip to Sarek</a> in Sweden and the Calazo map performed quite well even on rainy days.
 As those maps are sometimes even cheaper than regular maps it is actually a no-brainer to get those tyvek maps.

 What is your experience with the Calazo Maps?
-Leave a comment below.